Time-Optimal Control via Heaviside Step-Function Approximation: Convergence of the approximate discrete time-optimal control problem

 \section{Convergence of the approximate discrete time-optimal control problem}

-In this section we investigate the convergence behavior of ADTOC (tab.~\ref{tab:topmaprx}).
-Similarly to~\cite{biegler2002} we proceed from a numerical standpoint.
-We show that the true time-optimal control $\hat{u}$ and $\hat{x}$ poses a global KKT point to tab.~\ref{tab:topmaprx}.
+In this section we investigate the convergence behavior of ADTOC (Tab.~\ref{tab:topmaprx}).
+Similarly to~\cite{biegler2002} we proceed from a numerical viewpoint.
+We show that the true time-optimal control $\hat{u}$ and $\hat{x}$ poses a global minimum / first-order accumulation point / Karush-Kuhn-Tucker (KKT) point to Tab.~\ref{tab:topmaprx}.
 For this we look at following simplified optimization problem by assuming $x,u\in\Omega$ where $\Omega$ is the feasible constraint polytope with respect to the control, state and dynamics constraints: